TimboKZ/Rammy/README.md

 rammy remove <module-name>
 ```

 Removes a module by its name.
 You can find out what modules are installed using `rammy list`.
+Doesn't actually remove
+the module folder, just erases it from the config.

 ------------